PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/constraints/admin.md

     iv.Admin can hide likes from a post. v.Admin can manage sharing limits of a post/event.
 8. Admin can ban/unban user from organisation (with a documented reason).

+## Who Is An Super Administrator (`SuperAdmin`)?

+In addition to having all Admin permissions, Super Administrators are users who have the ability to manage and moderate administrators and organizations.

+## What should an `SuperAdmin` do ?

+1. They can do what Admin can do but with higher access rights than Admin.
+2. They can add/remove Admin's access to certain feature/s organization/s.
+3. They can remove/ban Admins.
+4. They can report Admins.
+5. They can remove and moderate organizations.
+6. They can ban/unban Admin from organisation or in general (with a documented reason).